tobiasdigital/blueprints-learn.en/help/blueprints/audience-activation/platform-and-applications.md

 ### Audience sharing from Real-time Customer Data Platform to Campaign and Journey Optimizer

-* See the [Customer Journeys Blueprints](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/customer-journeys/overview.html) for additional details on sharing profiles and audiences from Real-time Customer Data Platform to Campaign and Journey Optimizer.
+* See the [Customer Journeys Blueprints](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/b2b-activation/b2bactivation.html?lang=en) for additional details on sharing profiles and audiences from Real-time Customer Data Platform to Campaign and Journey Optimizer.

+### Audience sharing from Real-time Customer Data Platform to Marketo Engage

+* See the [B2B Activation Blueprints](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/b2b-activation/b2bactivation.html?lang=en) for additional details on sharing profiles and audiences from Real-time Customer Data Platform to Marketo Engage.

+### Audience sharing from Real-time Customer Data Platform to Customer Journey Analytics

+* See the [RTCDP audiences shared with Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-usecases/ingest-aep-segments.html?lang=en) for additional details on shareing Real-time Customer Data Platform audiences to Customer Journey Analytics.

 ## Related Documentation